ntvthuyen/ntvthuyen.github.io/urara/welcome/+page.md

 I'm a bachelor of computer science.

-I'm currently a Research assistant at MEILab - City University of Hong Kong (CityU) and trying my best to get my PhD admission in year.
+I am currently a Research Engineer for the SIA-NUS Corporate Laboratory at IORA and trying my best to get my PhD admission in year.
+I used to be a Research assistant at MEILab - City University of Hong Kong (CityU).

 My main research interest is Human-computer Interaction, Information and Knowledge Management.
 I have various knowledge in artificial intelligence, software engineering, and other computer-related-stuff.